MdAarif360/BizcardX_Extract_OCR/README.md

 ```
 # E D A Process

-## a) Access PostgreSQL DB to Modify
+## a) Access MySQL DB to Modify

-* Create a connection to the postgreSQL server and access the specified postgreSQL DataBase by using **psycopg2** library
+* Create a connection to the MySQL server and access the specified postgreSQL DataBase by using **mysql.connector** library
 ```python
 selection = st.selectbox("Select specific column to update", column_names)
 new_data = st.text_input(f"Enter the new {selection}")